 To activate the vagus, oil pulling should feel more like a semi vigorous workout and less like a stroll in the park workout.

-For a deeper dive into the specifics of oil pulling, check out our article on how oil pulling improves oral health and whole body wellness.
+For more information on the specifics of oil pulling, check out our article on how oil pulling improves oral health and whole body wellness.

 How about you?
 What strategies have you found helpful to wake up your system to optimize your health?